pink-vertex/blender_addon_torchlight2/README.rst

 Search for Torchlight 2 Importer, open the panel and set the addon preferences:

-* Torchlight Media Directory: Root Directory of your unpacked game archives typically name MEDIA
+* `Torchlight Media Directory`: Root Directory of your unpacked game archives typically named MEDIA
-* OGRE XML Converter: Location of OgreXMLConverter.exe
+* `OGRE XML Converter`: Location of OgreXMLConverter.exe
-* XML Output Directory: Converted XML Files will be saved in this directory
+* `XML Output Directory`: Converted XML Files will be saved in this directory

 Usage
 ============================================================